DOI-ONRR/blog-nrrd/src/pages/implementing-mdx/index.md

 date: "2020-08-30"
 ---

 Our site currently relies on markdown to allow non-developers to write/update content on our website, however we also needed a way to easily inject react components in the markdown for complex interactions and layouts.
-We initially used various libaries including [rehype-remark](https://github.com/rehypejs/rehype-react) to enable us to import components into the markdown.
-Then we discoverd Gatsby, our static site generator, added support for [MDX](https://mdxjs.com/), which provided us an industry standard and cleaner way of using react components in our markdown.
+We initially used various libraries including [rehype-remark](https://github.com/rehypejs/rehype-react) to enable us to import components into the markdown.
+Then we discovered Gatsby, our static site generator, added support for [MDX](https://mdxjs.com/), which provided us an industry standard and cleaner way of using react components in our markdown.

 This article will not delve into the already well documented way of setting up and using MDX with Gatsby but focus on our unique implementation and features we thought others might find useful.
 The goals of our implementation were simple: